kellyshih1/n-queens/README.md

-# N-Queen Problem Solver: Algorithm Comparison
+# N-Queen Problem with Genetic Algorithm

 This project implements and compares three distinct search and optimization algorithms to solve the classic **N-Queen Problem**: placing $N$ non-attacking queens on an $N \times N$ chessboard.